-All Directors are aware of their fiduciary duties and are committed to exercising due care and diligence in making decisions and to objectively discharge their duties and responsibilities in making their decisions and to objectively discharge their duties and responsibilities in the best interest of the Company.
+All Directors are aware of their fiduciary duties and are committed to exercising due care and diligence in making decisions and to objectively discharge their duties and responsibilities in the best interest of the Company.
 Aside from their statutory duties, the key roles of different classes of Directors are set out below:

-- The Executive Directors, who are members of the Management are involved in the day-to-day running of the Group's business operations.
+- The Executive Directors, who are members of the Management, are involved in the day-to-day running of the Group's business operations.
 The Executive Directors work closely with the Independent Directors on the long-term sustainability and success of the Group.
 They provide insights and recommendations on the Group's operations at the Board and Board Committee meetings. - Our Independent Directors do not participate in the Group's business operations and are deemed independent by the Board.
 They provide independent and objective advice and insights to the Board and the Management.
 They constructively challenge the Management on its decisions and contribute to the development of the Group's strategic goals and policies.
 They participate in the review of the Management's performance in achieving the strategic goals as well as the appointment, assessment and remuneration of the Executive Directors and the Executive Officers.